VirtusLab/git-machete-intellij-plugin/README.md

 For running `./gradlew` from command line, make sure that `java` and `javac` are in `PATH` and point to Java 11.

+[Gramma-Kit IntelliJ plugin](https://plugins.jetbrains.com/plugin/6606-grammar-kit) can be used instead of gradle plugin to manually generate grammar and lexer code from `.bnf` and `.flex` files.

+When running IntelliJ instance with a plugin loaded then [PsiViewer IntelliJ plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) can be helpful to see parsing result on machete file

 ### Build